 • Trafficking

-KOSOVO - In Kosovo a well organized trafficking network has started a big wave of minors who leave for Italy.
-Thanks to the Zampa law, which was introduced in 2017, they can get licenses to study or to work, if they report themselves at the Italian immigration services.
-The law was meant to decrease the number of missing unaccompanied migrant children, but it helps human smuggling in hand.
-"It's a company of 100.000 euros a month, but no one seems to care", says the prosecutor in Triëste.
+KOSOVO – A well-organised trafficking network in Kosovo has prompted a large number of minors to leave for Italy.
+Thanks to the Zampa law, introduced in 2017, they can obtain licences to study or work if they register with the Italian immigration services.
+The law was intended to reduce the number of missing unaccompanied migrant children, but it is facilitating human smuggling.
+"It's a business worth 100,000 euros a month, but no one seems to care," says the prosecutor in Trieste.

 Eurocrimes - Exploring Criminal Worlds on the Continent